sanlof/api/README.md

-# api
+# pokédex

- Public API Consumer
+A pokédex built with the PokéAPI.